Agriculture in Malaysia

 Agriculture in Malaysia makes up twelve percent of the nation's GDP.
 Sixteen percent of the population of Malaysia is employed through some sort of agriculture.
 Large-scale plantations were established by the British.
-These plantations opened opportunity for new crops such as rubber (1876), palm oil (1917), and cocoa (1950).
+These opened opportunity for new crops such as rubber (1876), palm oil (1917), and cocoa (1950).
 A number of crops are grown for domestic purpose such as bananas, coconuts, durian, pineapples, rice and rambutan.

 Palm oil cultivation is a significant cause of deforestation in Malaysia.

 Climate

 The climate of Malaysia produces the proper conditions for the production of exotic produce.
 It is located on a peninsula in Southeast Asia.
 This area is very rarely affected by hurricanes or drought.
 Malaysia maintains a humidity level around ninety percent because of its location close to the equator.
 The weather stays hot and humid all year round.